11 Min

 — Daniel Sturman, CTO Roblox

-We need to use those to create experiences for all of us, which are not only a dream but become real to create a more sustainable and inclusive world.
-This, in particular, does not mean we create a virtual dreamland and forget about reality and challenges leading to a dystopian world, as we have seen in ReadyPlayerOne.
+We need to use those to create experiences for all of us that are not only a dream but become real to create a more sustainable and inclusive world.
+This, in particular, does not mean we create a virtual dreamland and forget about reality and challenges, leading to a dystopian world, as we have seen in ReadyPlayerOne.
 The metaverse will be a game-changer for our society.

-The age of convergence extends human capabilities and connections and extends the spectrum between human beings everywhere in the world.
+The age of convergence extends human capabilities and connections and the spectrum between human beings worldwide.
 A global network of connected people and devices offers infinite possibilities for shared culture and creativity.

 Meta Horizon, Microsoft Mesh, and Glue are already showing us how we can work together in new ways.
 Accenture is moving 150,000 people into the virtual world experience after testing this environment for the last 2 years.
-Beyond work, play, and socializing, new spaces in the metaverse will let us interact with clinicians, peers, and enterprises at a distance (“Internet of Place,” healthcare organizations will shift part of their operations to the metaverse, maintaining their own internal virtual environments so employees can work from anywhere and collaborate in new ways based on data that can be validated and authenticated by the employee and the patient (“Internet of Ownership”).
+Beyond work, play, and socializing, new spaces in the metaverse will let us interact with clinicians, peers, and enterprises at a distance (“Internet of Place”).
+Healthcare organizations will shift part of their operations to the metaverse.
+They will keep their internal virtual environments, allowing employees to work from anywhere and collaborate in new ways.
+This data, validated and authenticated by employees and patients, will support the “Internet of Ownership.”

-Visualizing the “Twin Earth” — creating a “Digital Twin” of the Earth using technologies like the NVIDIA Omniverse ParaView Connector allows scientists to analyze weather and climate data in 3D interactively, combine information from multiple sources, and explore “what if” scenarios to allow us to understand the state of the earth and help climate change and the exposure to natural catastrophes.
+Scientists are also creating a “Digital Twin” of Earth using technologies like the NVIDIA Omniverse ParaView Connector.
+This allows them to analyze weather and climate data interactively in 3D.
+It also allows us to combine information from multiple sources and explore various scenarios to understand the planet better and address climate change and natural disasters.

-This year, The World Economic Forum, in collaboration with Accenture and Microsoft, announced to build a Global Collaboration Village as the virtual future of public-private cooperation.
-It will provide immersive spaces where stakeholders can convene, create and take action on the world’s most pressing challenges.
+This year, the World Economic Forum, in partnership with Accenture and Microsoft, announced plans for a Global Collaboration Village.
+This initiative aims to create a virtual space for public-private cooperation.
+The village will provide immersive spaces where stakeholders can convene, create and take action on the world’s most pressing challenges.

-As society is moving toward addressing the Sustainable Development Goals for all human beings, Inclusion, Diversity, Equity, Accessibility, and Safety are becoming fundamental upon which to rebuild the physical world and interact and design the metaverse.
-A number of challenges are yet to be solved, like digital identity, privacy data, authentication, governance, and regulatory frameworks.
+As society works to achieve the Sustainable Development Goals, Inclusion, Diversity, Equity, Accessibility, and Safety become essential.
+These principles are vital for rebuilding the physical world, interacting with it, and designing the metaverse.
+A number of challenges remain to be solved, such as digital identity, privacy data, authentication, governance, and regulatory frameworks.

-As we build beyond the universe with new experiences, technology is only the enabler, but we must not lose sight of the most important asset: People.
+As we build beyond the universe with new experiences, technology is only the enabler.
+However, we must not lose sight of the most important asset: People.

-One of the big issues employees in surveys has been most concerned about is privacy and security.
-With the Metaverse and the Oculus Quest 3, for example, which are expected to track eye movement and haptic suits, more behavioral data can be collected than ever before.
-Employers are most likely to be interested in recording workplace meetings in the metaverse, time tracking, and in line with employees’ fears, tracking real-time location and screen monitoring.
-The data can be equally used by tech giants like Meta, which is already heavily collecting data to change and drive certain behavior.
+One of the big issues employees in surveys have been most concerned about is privacy and security.
+With the Metaverse and Oculus Quest 3, which track eye movement and use haptic suits, we can collect more behavioral data than ever before.
+Employers are likely to record meetings, track time, and monitor real-time locations and screens, which align with employees’ concerns.
+Tech giants like Meta, already gathering extensive data, could also use it to influence behavior.

-Working in the metaverse for an extended period of time, according to scientific research, can also lead to higher anxiety, a perception of higher workloads, and even adverse physical effects for some employees.
-Depression, “brain drain,” and shortage in attention time that were noticed in the extensive usage of TV and screen already today is being accelerated.
+Scientific research shows that extended work in the Metaverse can increase anxiety, perceptions of higher workloads, and even cause physical issues.
+The issues of depression, “brain drain,” and reduced attention span, seen with excessive TV and screen use, may be exacerbated.
 As with previous early technology, general health issues and long-term effects of using wearables like the Oculus have been questioned.
-Spending a long time in virtual worlds has caused some people headaches and feeling sick.
+Spending a long time in virtual worlds has caused headaches and sickness for some people.

 How do we know how my co-workers feel?
-Avatars are not (yet) reflecting the true feelings of a person, but rather the perfect self-casual conversations at the coffee machine, a major part of non-verbal conversation providing clues to our brains for our social interactions, are missing.
+Avatars are not (yet) reflecting the true feelings of a person.
+However, perfect self-casual conversations at the coffee machine, a major part of a non-verbal conversation that provides clues to our brains for our social interactions, are missing.

 “When dealing with people, remember you are not dealing with creatures of logic, but creatures of emotion.”